Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Numerical results

-In Figure~\ref{fig:exp2_convergence}, for all setups, we plot the error estimates $\mu_\ell \sqrt{\mu_\ell^2 + \zeta_\ell^2}$ (in red) and the reference errors $\lvert \gg(\uu_\mathrm{ref}) - \gg(\uu_\ell) \rvert$ (in blue) against the number of DOFs at each iteration of the goal-oriented adaptive algorithm.
-We observe that, for all setups, the goal-oriented adaptive algorithm drives the error estimate to zero, thus confirming the result of Theorem~\ref{thm:nonlinear:plain_convergence}.
-Furthermore, we see that in each setup, the error estimate provides an upper bound for the reference error, and both quantities converge to zero with the same rate.
-Finally, all plots in Figure~\ref{fig:exp2_convergence} show that the decay of both the error estimates and the reference errors with respect to the number of DOFs is of order $N_\ell^{-1}$, i.e., the best possible decay rate achievable by conforming first-order finite elements.
-Although the rate optimality property of Algorithm~\ref{algorithm} for nonlinear goal functionals is not currently covered by our theoretical analysis, the results presented in Figure~\ref{fig:exp2_convergence} seem to suggest that this property does hold at least for certain types of nonlinear functionals; see \cite{bip2021} for first results in the parameter-free setting for the case of a quadratic goal functional.
+In Figure~\ref{fig:exp2_convergence}, for all setups, we plot the error estimates $\mu_\ell (\mu_\ell^2 + \zeta_\ell^2)^{1/2}$ (red circular markers) and the SGFEM-based reference errors $\lvert \gbold(\uu_\mathrm{ref}) - \gbold(\uu_\ell) \rvert$ (blue square markers); for Setups~1--3, we also plot the Monte Carlo-based approximations $e_\ell^\mathrm{MC}$ of the error in the goal functional (green triangular markers); all these quantities are plotted against the number of DOFs at each iteration of the adaptive algorithm.
+Looking at the plots, we observe that, for all setups, the goal-oriented adaptive algorithm drives the error estimate to zero, thus confirming the result of Theorem~\ref{thm:nonlinear:plain_convergence}.
+Furthermore, we see that in each setup, the error estimate provides an upper bound for the reference error computed using the SGFEM reference solution and, in Setups~1--3, for the approximation of the error obtained using Monte Carlo sampling.
+Finally, all plots in Figure~\ref{fig:exp2_convergence} show that the error estimates, the SGFEM-based reference errors, and, in Setups~1--3, Monte Carlo-based approximations of the error in the goal functional all decay with the rate $N_\ell^{-1}$, which is the best possible decay rate achievable by conforming first-order finite elements.
+Although the rate optimality property of Algorithm~\ref{algorithm} for nonlinear goal functionals is not currently covered by our theoretical analysis, the results presented in Figure~\ref{fig:exp2_convergence} seem to suggest that this property does hold at least for problems with sufficiently fast decaying amplitudes of the coefficients in expansion~\eqref{eq1:a} and for certain types of nonlinear functionals; see \cite{bip2021} for first theoretical results in the parameter-free setting for the case of a quadratic goal~functional.